ikreymer/pywb-webrecorder/README.md

 The config.yaml file contains the command lines for starting pywb and warcprox.
 Please refer to [warcprox README](https://github.com/internetarchive/warcprox/blob/master/README.rst) for command line options, such as changing the max WARC size or idle before rotating warcs, filenames, etc...

 uWSGI is used to run pywb but other WSGI containers can of course be used instead.

+The config also demonstrates use of custom home page and error pages with pywb. [index.html](https://github.com/ikreymer/pywb-webrecorder/blob/master/html/index.html) is a custom home page for this webapp while [error.html](https://github.com/ikreymer/pywb-webrecorder/blob/master/html/error.html) modifies the standard pywb error page to also include an explicit `/record/` link for not found errors (only makes sense when using **/replay/** endpoint).

 #### A note on Dedup and Revisits